grzegorzmazur/yacas/docs/reference_manual/lists.rst

    list of functions used in an expression

-   :param expr: an expression

-   The command {FuncList(expr)} returns a list of all function atoms that appear in the expression {expr}.
+   The command :func:`FuncList` returns a list of all function atoms that appear in the expression ``expr``.
 The expression is recursively traversed.

    :Example: